material-components/material-web/packages/textfield/README.md

       // changes to make to the native validity return {
         valid: isValid,
-        // or whatever type of ValidityState prop you would like to set
+        // or whatever type of ValidityState prop you would like to set (if any)
         customError: !isValid,
       };
     }